alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Managed devices do not have administrator/root access.

-Managed devices could be provided by the Turing, or one of the partner research universities.
+Managed devices could be provided by the Turing, or one of the partner organisations for a work package.

 They have an extensive suite of research software installed.

-This includes the ability to install packages for standard programming Environments without the need for administrator access.
+This includes the ability to install packages for standard programming environments without the need for administrator access.

 Researchers can compile and run executables they code in User Space (the portion of system memory in which user processes run).